FAQ about our German lessons

 12. What payment methods do you accept?

 You can pay us by bank transfer, PayPal, or in cash.
 The payment for the first class needs to be made in advance.
-If you're then happy to continue, we require an advance payment of five classes as deposit.
+If you're happy to continue, we require an advance payment of five classes as a deposit.

 13. My company pays for my German classes.
 Do you produce invoices?

-14. Should I wait for in-person classes or are your online German classes just as effective?
+14. Should I wait for in-person classes, or are your online German classes just as effective?